Tech-Curriculums/Git-101/README.md

 <img src="./Img/collabocats.jpg" width="60px"/>

-  * **g3-gitting-together:** learn to use a useful workflow: the feature-branch workflow
+  * **g3-gitting-together:** learn to use the feature-branch workflow, especially useful when working in teams.